Want to be a more productive writer? The last thing you want to do it be constantly working and not really making any progress.

 Struggling to write?
 It might be that you are coming to your desk at a time when your brain and body are just not up to it.

 Often we get into routines and patterns (which is usually good…routine=good) but sometimes things change and you have to roll with it.

-Maybe you found mornings were your best time to write.
+Maybe you found mornings were the best time to write for you.
 However, you now have kids and they get you up at the crack of dawn.